 We will also have an included visit to Cape Cross en route from Spitzkoppe, to experience the sight, sound and smell of thousands of olive-coloured seals on the shore.

-In Swakopmund we will stay in a local guesthouse.
+In Swakopmund we will stay in group Cabins, near town.

-We camp in the Sesriem region at a well equipped campsite.
+In Sesriem we will camp at a well equipped campsite.

 Estimated Drive Time - 9-10 hours.